GreptimeTeam/docs/docs/user-guide/administration/manage-data/basic-table-operations.md

 - A valid GreptimeDB table name must start with a letter (either lowercase or uppercase) or `-` / `_` / `:`.
 - The rest part of table name can be alphanumeric or special characters within: `-` / `_` / `:` / `@` / `#`.
 - Any table name containing special characters must be quoted with backquotes.
+- Any table name containing uppercase letters must be quoted with backquotes.

 Here are some examples:
 ```sql